Jagrati09Singhal/Neural-Ninjas-/README.md

 **1️ index.html**

-Serves as the main landing page of the application
+-Serves as the main landing page of the application

-Includes a hero section, an overview of the platform, and a step-by-step explanation of how it works
+-Includes a hero section, an overview of the platform, and a step-by-step explanation of how it works

-Features clean navigation and clear call-to-action buttons
+-Features clean navigation and clear call-to-action buttons

-Designed to be responsive and visually appealing using custom icons and layout
+-Designed to be responsive and visually appealing using custom icons and layout

 **2️ login.html**

-Contains a minimal and user-friendly login interface for voters
+-Contains a minimal and user-friendly login interface for voters

-Inputs for email and password
+-Inputs for email and password

-Styled to match the homepage for design consistency
+-Styled to match the homepage for design consistency

-Backend integration using Node.js and Express is planned for authentication
+-Backend integration using Node.js and Express is planned for authentication

 **3️ style.css**

-Custom CSS built from scratch (no external frameworks used)
+-Custom CSS built from scratch (no external frameworks used)

-Manages the layout, color scheme, typography, and responsiveness across all pages
+-Manages the layout, color scheme, typography, and responsiveness across all pages

-Ensures a cohesive and modern look using the 'Inter' font from Google Fonts
+-Ensures a cohesive and modern look using the 'Inter' font from Google Fonts

-Supports all HTML pages with consistent UI elements like navbars, buttons, and sections
+-Supports all HTML pages with consistent UI elements like navbars, buttons, and sections

 **4️ Final_PPT.pdf**

-Final project presentation in PDF format
+-Final project presentation in PDF format

-Summarizes the concept,problem statement,approach, goals, tech stack, feature highlights, and project flow
+-Summarizes the concept,problem statement,approach, goals, tech stack, feature highlights, and project flow

-Prepared for judges and mentors to quickly review the project vision and progress
+-Prepared for judges and mentors to quickly review the project vision and progress

 **CHECKPOINT 2**